proyecto26/awesome-jsgames/README.md

 - [Quest of Tod](https://js13kgames.com/entries/quest-of-tod) - A speed running adventure game, where you stuck inside unknown place controlled by strange machine.
 Can you find all the keys and codes to unlock the exit before the time runs out?.

 ### Arcade
+- [Everyone's Sky](https://js13kgames.com/entries/everyones-sky) - Make allies by completing missions, study other planets, stars, defend yourself against planetary defenses and pirate groups, or makes enemies by attacking them, ignoring their communications and destroying their facilities.
 - [Evil glitch](https://js13kgames.com/entries/evil-glitch) - Strange glitches appear in your dimension, could you stop them to assimilate your world?
+- [Off The Line](https://js13kgames.com/entries/off-the-line) - Jump off the line and try not to die or throw your keyboard across the room in this twitchy arcade tapper.
 - [Behind Asteroids, The Dark Side](https://js13kgames.com/entries/behind-asteroids-the-dark-side) - A game about throwing asteroids to people playing "Asteroids" on an arcade machine.
 - [Pest Control: Weasels](https://js13kgames.com/entries/pest-control-weasels) - Lemmings were meant to be saved, weasels should instead be disposed of. (consider this as your revenge on small pesky critters!).